-The State of Virtual Care in China
+The State of Virtual Care

 As the old saying goes, “necessity is the mother of invention” — meaning that when the need for something becomes paramount, we humans are forced to figure out how to adapt and do it.
 In the case of the COVID-19 pandemic, these uncertain times have forced healthcare systems around the world to figure out how to deliver healthcare more safely and remotely.
 This has created opportunities for innovation and the acceleration of many technologies such as Virtual Care.
 Nowhere has this been more evident than in China which has had to reimagine its healthcare delivery system as the pandemic has exposed many weaknesses in its delivery model.
 When we say ‘Virtual Care’ we are referring to both the delivery of healthcare services (via telemedicine and booking appointments online) and the digital assisted delivery of healthcare services (including augmented reality, virtual reality, mixed reality, AI, HMDs, etc.) This paper will explore the current state of Virtual Care in China by examining the following areas: